martvelge/CatFLW/README.md

-# Welcome to CatFLW 😻
+# You discovered the CatFLW dataset😻
 **Cat Facial Landmarks in the Wild (CatFLW)** dataset contains 2079 images of cats' faces in various environments and conditions, annotated with 48 facial landmarks and a bounding box on the cat’s face.

 Some examples: